B-UMMI/ReMatCh/README.md

       --minGeneCoverage N   Minimum percentage of target reference gene sequence covered by --minCovPresence to consider a gene to be present (value between [0, 100]) (default: 80)
+      --minGeneIdentity N   Minimum percentage of identity of reference gene sequence covered by --minCovCall to consider a gene to be present (value between [0, 100]).
+One INDEL will be considered as one difference (default: 70)
       --doubleRun           Tells ReMatCh to run a second time using as reference the noMatter consensus sequence produced in the first run.
                             This will improve consensus sequence determination for